BD student protest spurs warning against opposition meddling

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DHAKA: A massive student protest in Bangladesh triggered by the death of two teenagers run down by a speeding bus in the capital has worried the government ahead of a general election and prompted a warning against opposition meddling.
+DHAKA: A massive student protest in Bangladesh, sparked by the death of two teenagers mowed down by a speeding bus in the capital, has alarmed the government ahead of a general election and prompted a warning against opposition meddling.

-Traffic in heavily congested Dhaka has been paralysed and 317 vehicles set ablaze in protests that have injured at least 51 people since Sunday´s incident, in which a privately run bus hit college students.
+In the latest violence, an angry crowd set a bus ablaze on Friday after it hit a motorcycle and killed the rider in heavily congested Dhaka, where traffic has been paralysed and 317 buses burnt in protests that have injured 51.Tens of thousands of uniformed students have turned out to demand a crackdown on reckless bus drivers since Sunday, when a privately run bus hit the college students, provoking fury.

-Tens of thousands of uniformed school and college students have turned out, demanding a crackdown on buses, many without fitness certificates, that often engage in dangerous races in the streets.

 The BNP rejected the accusation of instigation.
 "The government should resign immediately for failing to tackle road accidents and solve the crisis of mass commuting," Mirza Fakhrul Islam Alamgir, its secretary general, told Reuters.

-Spontaneous student protests are rare in Bangladesh and the government should handle them carefully ahead of elections due by December, said Mahbubur Rahman, a political science professor at Dhaka´s North South University.

-DHAKA: A massive student protest in Bangladesh triggered by the death of two teenagers run down by a speeding bus in the capital has worried the government ahead of a general election and prompted a warning against opposition meddling.
+DHAKA: A massive student protest in Bangladesh, sparked by the death of two teenagers mowed down by a speeding bus in the capital, has alarmed the government ahead of a general election and prompted a warning against opposition meddling.

-Traffic in heavily congested Dhaka has been paralysed and 317 vehicles set ablaze in protests that have injured at least 51 people since Sunday´s incident, in which a privately run bus hit college students.
+In the latest violence, an angry crowd set a bus ablaze on Friday after it hit a motorcycle and killed the rider in heavily congested Dhaka, where traffic has been paralysed and 317 buses burnt in protests that have injured 51.Tens of thousands of uniformed students have turned out to demand a crackdown on reckless bus drivers since Sunday, when a privately run bus hit the college students, provoking fury.

-Tens of thousands of uniformed school and college students have turned out, demanding a crackdown on buses, many without fitness certificates, that often engage in dangerous races in the streets.

 The BNP rejected the accusation of instigation.
 "The government should resign immediately for failing to tackle road accidents and solve the crisis of mass commuting," Mirza Fakhrul Islam Alamgir, its secretary general, told Reuters.